tyang146/BloxorzAI/README.md

-# Bloxorz AI
+# Bloxorz AI Solver

+## Overview
-Developed an AI for the game Bloxorz using python.
+This repository contains an AI solver for the popular puzzle game Bloxorz.
-Implemented graph search algorithms such as:
-- Breadth First Search
-- Depth First Search
+The solver uses search algorithms to find the optimal path to move the rectangular block to the destination hole.
+The project is written in Python and employs algorithms like Breadth-First Search (BFS), Depth First Search (DFS), Best First Search (BFS), and A* to efficiently solve the game levels.

+## Technologies Used
-- Best First Search
+- Python
+- Google Colab
-- A*
+- Juypter Notebook